 The extended evening gave Nutmeg a bit of time to “grill” her dinner partner on his highly popular, seasonal fruit stand in West Vancouver.
 The details were fact-checked with Brian several weeks after, the above-mentioned evening, to ensure she got it right.

-At Dickinson and 31st Street, North Shore Vancouverites are indulged daily from mid-June to late September with fresh produce.
+At the Westmount Park & Ride which is 3670 Westridge Avenue (just off exit 7 on highway 1), North Shore Vancouverites are indulged daily from mid-June to late September with fresh produce.
 Brian’s Fruit Stand is open from 11am-6pm offering regional, locally sourced B.C. fruit and vegetables.
 Owner and operator, Brian Latta, is excited and amazed to be commencing his twentieth season.

 It started as a quasi-summer job, helping out some friends whose parents had the rights to a small roadside stand where they sold strawberries and raspberries in large volume.
 The entrepreneurial seed was planted – as he thought look at all the people stopping, just for berries.
 A few years later Brian renewed the license in his name and started expanding the offering to include other B.C. produce.
 As the queue forms each morning during set-up, it is clear that he has established a successful business model.